Saturday, October 27, 2018

 "Once you receive the initiation, it is yours throughout life.
 No one can take it from you, and you yourself can never renounce it.
 This is the most permanent thing in an impermanent life."

 The Sanskrit word for "guru" is translated as "grave."
 That says it all.
 When you take the vow of a renunciate, whether formalized by a religion, or informal between you and God, you vow to abandon the world, breaking all ties to your past, including your old identity.
 In Hinduism, this is known as the path of the sadhu (translated "holy man"); the sage or ascetic.
 The sadhu is solely dedicated to achieving moksha (liberation), the fourth and final stage of life, through meditation and contemplation of God.
 Traditionally, this lifestyle was reserved for men, but today in Buddhism, Hindusim, and Jainism, women also wear the robes symbolizing their status as renunciates, and in Hinduism, they are popularly known as sannyasinis.
 "There are 4 to 5 million sadhus in India today and they are widely respected for their holiness.
 It is also thought that the austere practices of the sadhus help to burn off their karma and that of the community at large.
 Thus seen as benefiting society, sadhus are supported by donations from many people" (Wikipedia, 2017).
 Hindu sadhus employ a variety of religious practices; some practice extreme asceticism, while others focus on praying, chanting or meditating.
 Most take vows to refrain from violence, inebriation, sexual liberality, eating meat, and attachment to money.
-Most sadhus in Hinduism even take a new name, and may leave their families behind for a solitary and disciplined life, as Lord Buddha did.
+Most sadhus in Hinduism even take a new name and may leave their families behind for a solitary and disciplined life, as Lord Buddha did.
 The processes and rituals of becoming a sadhu vary with sect; in almost all, a sadhu is initiated by a guru, who bestows upon the initiate a new name, as well as a mantra.
 But how does an all-American girl "take sadhu" if one has an established career?
 More importantly, should one?

 When I converted to Hinduism from Buddhism, I didn't start out thinking that I wanted to become a sandhu, although I admit, the idea of leaving it all behind was tempting.
-So I did what any spiritually conflicted modern American would do: I turned to the internet!
-I found a genuine guru from India who had a monastery in the US, and applied to take his study course.
+So, I did what any spiritually conflicted modern American would do: I turned to the internet!
+I found a genuine guru from India who had a monastery in the US and applied to take his study course.
 I began my journey into sadhu territory tentatively and carefully, by first informing myself about Hinduism; including reading the ancient Hindu scriptures and educating myself in meditation, though I'd studied and practiced meditation and chant for 15 years as a Buddhist.
-I also took a class in Vedic chant, and spent 1 to 2 hours daily singing ancient mantras in the mysterious language of Sanskrit.
+I also took a class in Vedic chant and spent 1 hour daily singing ancient mantras in the mysterious language of Sanskrit.
 The guru's course taught me how to perform Home Puja, a do-it-yourself worship service for Hindus, so I purchased statues from India and stumbled my way through performing it.
 The courses instructed me in Bhakti Yoga (meditation), the history of Indian ascetics, and the well-worn path of devotional Hinduism.
-So I had my start.
+So, I had my start.
 But as I plunged headlong into Hinduism, I was curious to know about the lives of female sadhus.
 What were their thoughts, feelings, and daily lives like?

 I read the book: "Women In Ochre Robes" (Khandelwal, 2004), describing the experiences of India's female renunciates.
 I quickly learned that while there are modern female sanyasinis who are highly respected by their communities, and some who even have their own ashrams, Hinduism is decidedly paternalistic, which has made the road for women ascetics that much steeper.
 In India, when male Sadhus are asked about women taking sanyasi, some will say women cannot (traditionally) take the vows.
 Nevertheless, these determined female devotees feel the internal call, defying tradition as they don the saffron robes, agree to take on followers and householder patrons.
 However, the majority live reclusive lives, wandering the countryside and observing austerities, or teaching in exchange for shelter and a meal, or living in communal ashrams with other sannyasinis.
-But when I searched online to find another American female Hindu renuciate, I found only American male gurus.
+But when I searched online to find another American female Hindu renunciate, I found only American male gurus.
 Was I the only American woman interested in taking the initiation, and undergoing these drastic spiritual changes, shifts in consciousness so profound that I could only describe it as self-realization?
 And if I wasn't the only one, where were they hiding?

 I have never felt as solitary, because I had never met anyone like me, a woman called to asceticism so late in life, and I've never known any Hindus.
 Simultaneously, I've never felt so content and peaceful, so completely absorbed in meditation and Vedic chant.
 It is a dichotomy: wanting to know I am doing this correctly and wishing I had a local guru to guide my steps into this new world of renunciation yet feeling the undeniable pull to withdraw and develop a unique bond with God.
 There's been a definite tension there.
 I considered joining a community Hindu temple, but I've been practicing meditation and chant for 15 years as a Buddhist, and therefore my Inner Guru is strong, muscling me down the path of the lone renunciate.